AdobeDocs/journeys.en/help/using/about/get-started.md

 ---
 # Get started{#concept_y4b_4qt_52b}

+>[!CAUTION]
+>
+>**Looking for Adobe Journey Optimizer**?
+Click [here](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/ajo-home){target="_blank"} for Journey Optimizer documentation.
+>
+>
+>_This documentation refers to legacy Journey Orchestration materials which has been replaced by Journey Optimizer.
+Please contact your account team if you have questions about your access to Journey Orchestration or Journey Optimizer._

 In [!DNL Journey Orchestration], there are two types of users, each of them performing specific tasks: the **technical user** and the **business user**.
 User access is managed via product profiles and rights.
 Refer to [this page](../about/access-management.md) to learn how to configure user access.

 Here are the main steps to configure and use [!DNL Journey Orchestration]: